One-way wave equation: Three-dimensional case

+It is also possible to derive the vectorial two-way wave operator from synthesis of two one-way wave operators (using a combined field variable).
+This approach shows that the two-way wave equation or two-way wave operator can be used for the specific condition $\nabla \mathbf c=0$, i.e. for homogeneous and anisotropic medium, whereas the one-way wave equation resp. one-way wave operator is also valid in inhomogeneous media.

 Inhomogeneous media

 For inhomogeneous media with location-dependent elasticity module $E(x)$, density $\rho(x)$ and wave velocity $c(x)$ an analytical solution of the one-way wave equation can be derived by introduction of a new field variable.

 Further mechanical and electromagnetic waves

 The method of PDE factorization can also be transferred to other 2nd or 4th order wave equations, e.g. transversal, and string, Moens/Korteweg, bending, and electromagnetic wave equations and electromagnetic waves.